Free delivery and quick, free installation

 Garage Ventilation Options

-Now that you know why your garage needs ventilation, the next step is to figure out the best method to do it.
+Now that you know why your garage needs ventilation, the next step is to determine the best method.
 Here are a few options to help you figure out how to ventilate your garage:

 a list of garage ventilation options